Minimal delays on roads to Dover but getaway traffic in South West hit by queues

 Fears of a repeat of last week’s horrendous delays on roads approaching the Port of Dover and Folkestone proved unfounded, but queues are building on routes towards the south and south-west of England.

+As of Friday afternoon, most of the M25 has been hit with congestion while the M5 heading south-west is seeing start-stop traffic.

+Jams are also slow-moving on the westbound sections of the M4 towards Bristol and the other side of the Prince of Wales Bridge heading into Newport and Cardiff.

-Disruption is still occurring on the M55/M6 interchange and nearby roads north of Preston, Lancashire following a lorry fire earlier on Friday.
+Meanwhile, major disruption is still being felt on the M55/M6 interchange near Preston, Lancashire, following a lorry fire earlier.

+The M42 east of Birmingham, and the M60 and the M62 in Manchester have become hotspots, as well as the A64 into York.

+However, the AA said roads into the Port of Dover and Eurotunnel terminal in Folkestone have not been affected by traffic.

-Jack Cousens, head of roads policy for the AA, said: “Our amber traffic warning remains in place as the summer holiday season continues, so drivers should be prepared to encounter congestion.
+Jack Cousens, head of roads policy for the AA, said: “The amber warning has been extended to 7pm tonight as people commuting back from work begin to merge with holidaymakers.

-“We are really pleased that Dover and Folkestone are at minimal disruption and we don’t have repeats of the jams last week.

-“This is testament to the work of the Kent Resilience Forum and others who put changes in place earlier in the week.
+“While this heavy traffic is a frustration for many, those working for the British tourism industry should be delighted that so many want to holiday at home and explore the best Britain has to offer.

+“The one shining light has been the South East where both Dover and Folkestone have little to no delays.

 Tens of thousands of families saw the start of their cross-Channel journeys ruined last weekend as the roads approaching Dover were gridlocked, leading to delays of several hours.